naninovel/docs/docs/en/guide/expressions.md

 ## Expression Queries

-The following queries can also be used inside the script expressions.
+The following queries can also be used inside scenario expressions.

 <div class="config-table">